 - Arts, College of the

 The School of Library and Information Science offers degree options and learning opportunities for students, scholars and professionals interested in librarianship and other information professions, including health informatics, knowledge management and user experience design.

 The Master of Library and Information Science degree prepares students to be leaders in the evolving fields of librarianship and information professions.
 You can tailor coursework to your interests by choosing from 14 career specializations — or make your own path — and a culminating experience that prepares you for your next step.
 And you can take classes completely online, or at the Kent Campus or Columbus site.
 (All M.L.I.S. courses are online; a limited number of select courses are also offered at the Kent and Columbus locations.)

 The Master of Science in Information Architecture and Knowledge Management (IAKM) offers concentrations in three emerging information areas:

-- Health informatics focuses on how information is captured, transmitted and used in the continuum of healthcare delivery.
+- Health Informatics Online focuses on how information is captured, transmitted and used in the continuum of healthcare delivery.

 - Knowledge management focuses on methods for capturing and making knowledge an asset for organizations.